avrilcoghlan/vibriowatch/docs/source/assemblies.rst

 * `View the Vibriowatch report page for your isolate`_.
 * `View the assembly statistics for your isolate`_.
 * `Download the assembly for your isolate`_.
-* `Run CheckM to check if the assembly for your isolated is contaminated`_.
+* `Run CheckM to check if the assembly for your isolate is contaminated`_.

 Short guide for those in a hurry: is my isolate Vibrio cholerae?
 ----------------------------------------------------------------